-The idea of cloud computing has drastically changed the game for small businesses.
+The idea of cloud computing helps has drastically changed the game for small businesses.
 It provides a range of facilities that only the large companies otherwise had access to.
 An online connection is the only thing a small company now needs to log on to cloud-based software and use its services while using them at a relatively inexpensive rent.

 1 .
 Improvement In Collaboration